Some examples of noncommutative projective Calabi-Yau schemes: Introduction

-We compare them with commutative projective Calabi-Yau varieties and the first examples in \cite{kanazawa2015} in Section \ref{ptmods}.
-We focus on noncommutative projective Calabi-Yau schemes of dimensions 2 and 3 in the section.
-We consider moduli spaces of point modules (closed points) of noncommutative schemes obtained in Section \ref{sec2}.
-However, weighted quantum polynomial rings are not generated in degree $1$.
+In Section \ref{ptmods}, we compare our constructions from weighted hypersurfaces in Section \ref{sec2} with commutative Calabi-Yau varieties and the first examples constructed in \cite{kanazawa2015}, focusing on noncommutative projective Calabi-Yau schemes of dimensions 2.
+We show that some of our constructions in Section \ref{sec2} are not isomorphic to any of the commutative Calabi-Yau varieties and the first examples constructed in \cite{kanazawa2015} (Proposition \ref{110549_8Sep23}).
+When we consider moduli spaces of point modules of noncommutative projective schemes obtained from weighted hypersurfaces in Section \ref{sec2}, there is a problem, which is in general weighted quantum polynomial rings are not generated in degree $1$.
 So, the notion of point modules is not necessarily useful in this case.
-In this paper, we use the notion of closed points and theories concerning them in \cite{smith-noncommutative}, \cite{smith2002subspaces} and \cite{mori2015regular}, etc. Moreover, we also use methods in \cite{mukherjee2020construction} and \cite{mukherjee2021representations} to study simple modules of quantum affine spaces.
-A different approach to closed points of weighted quantum polynomial rings is studied in \cite{stephenson200070}.
-The notion of point modules in \cite{stephenson200070} corresponds to the notion of ordinary and thin points in \cite{mori2015regular}.
-We also show some of them are not isomorphic to any of commutative Calabi-Yau schemes and the first examples in \cite{kanazawa2015}.
-To show they are not isomorphic, we also need Morita theory of noncommutative schemes in \cite{burban2022morita} (see also \cite[Section 6]{artin1994}).
+In this paper, we use theories of closed points studied in \cite{mori2015regular}, \cite{smith-noncommutative} and \cite{smith2002subspaces}, etc. A different approach to closed points of weighted quantum polynomial rings is studied in \cite{stephenson200070}.
+The notion of point modules defined in \cite{stephenson200070} corresponds to those of ordinary and thin points in \cite{mori2015regular}.
+To show that some of our constructions are not isomorphic to the examples obtained in \cite{kanazawa2015}, we use Morita theory of noncommutative schemes, which is established in \cite{burban2022morita} (see also \cite[Section 6]{artin1994}).
+In the theory, we need to calculate the centers of noncommutative rings.
+By using these calculations, we can do a detailed analysis and some classifications of noncommutative projective Calabi-Yau surfaces.